Eli-Kaplowitz/Lipo_MF_Model/README.md

 # Lipo_MF_Model

 ## Purpose
-This repository contains code and data for predicting the lipophilicity of chemical compounds using an MLP Regressor on Morgan Fingerprints.
+This repository contains code and data for predicting the lipophilicity of chemical compounds using an MLP Regressor on Morgan Fingerprints and MACCS Keys.

 ## Contents
-- `HW5.py`
+- `Lipo_MF_Model.py`
 - `Lipophilicity.csv`
 - `environment.yml`
 - `README.md`